webmeier/learnjs/outlines/outline5.md

 6. Spicing components with animations
     1. CSS transitions - done
     2. CSS animations - done
-    3. Safe properties - done
+    3. Jank free animations - done
-    5. Tying CSS transitions and animations with Javascript
+    4. Integrating CSS transitions and animations with Javascript
+    5. Getting the positional information of an element - done
+    6. Detecting vendor prefixes
-    6. Animating with JavaScript (When to use JS animations, GSAP, etc) - done
+    7. Animating with JavaScript (When to use JS animations, GSAP, etc) - done
-    7. Getting element positions - done
+    8. Getting element positions - done
-    8. Hands on: improving the off canvas menu - done
+    9. Hands on: improving the off canvas menu - done
-    9. Hands on: improving the modal window - done
+    10. Hands on: improving the modal window - done
-    10. Hands on: improving the accordions
-    11. Hands on: improving the tabs
+    11. Hands on: improving the accordions
     12. Hands on: improving the carousel
 7. Functional Programming
     1. What is Functional Programming (Immutable, pure, side effects)